 The University of Minnesota works with many generous donors to secure private scholarship support.
 Last year, thousands of students received scholarships from private donations.
 The number of students receiving private support is constantly increasing as the University continues its major scholarship fundraising drive.

 To be considered for University-wide scholarships, simply submit the application for freshman admission.
 There is no separate application!
 Admitted freshmen are considered for these University-wide scholarships based on an overall assessment of their admission application.

 University of Minnesota scholarships are highly competitive.
-Scholarship decisions are based on a very careful, overall assessment of each admitted student's academic preparation and performance, as well as the additional information provided in the admission application, based on the primary and secondary factors listed below.
-Although the strongest consideration in the decision is given to the primary factors, no single factor is the deciding factor in the decision.
+Scholarship decisions are based on a very careful, overall assessment of each admitted student's academic preparation and performance, as well as the additional information provided in the admission application.
+We use the same academic and context factors from our holistic admissions review process.
+The strongest consideration in the decision is given to the academic factors, and no single factor is the determining factor in the decision.

 If you haven't already done so, apply for admission.
-Priority consideration for academic scholarships is given to students who apply for freshman admission by the December 15 priority application deadline.
-Those who apply after that date are considered on a funds-available basis.
+Full consideration for academic scholarships is given to students who submit a complete application for freshman admission by either the Early Action (November 1) or Regular (January 1) application deadlines.

 Scholarship award notices will be sent to new freshman scholarship recipients by the end of March of their senior year of high school.